unicode-org/icu/docs/userguide/unicode.md

     points for string searching.
 False matches never occurs since the end of one sequence is never the same as the start of another sequence.
 Overlap is one of the biggest problems with common multi-byte encodings like Shift-JIS.
-All of the UTFs avoid this problem.
+All the UTFs avoid this problem.

 4. Uses simple iteration.
 Getting the next or previous code point is straightforward, and only takes a small number of machine instructions.